 There is mounting evidence for the positive power of early stimulation on child development across domains.
-The earliest years of childhood are a highly sensitive,
+The earliest years of childhood are a highly sensitive, critical period for early learning.
+The experiences of the early years crucially

 "But even if you can't always take away bad housing or bad schooling, you can build in the parent an inner strength and resilience, so they can be the best parent they can be."